dmdhrumilmistry/pyhtools/README.md

 ![PHT Image](.images/Windows_CLI-main.png)

 - The tools provided are for educational purposes only.
 The developers are no way responsible for misuse of information and tools provided.
-All the information and tools are meant to help newbies to learn new concepts.
+All the information and tools are meant to help users to learn concepts.
+Use tools wisely!

 - These tools are written in python3, refer installation to install/download tools and its dependencies.